 In past years, people applying to adjust status (get a green card) from within the U.S. could submit their adjustment of status packet to a local District Office of U.S. Citizenship and Immigration Services (USCIS, formerly called INS).
-Newer procedures, however, require you to send it to an office in Chicago that's called a “lockbox.”
+Newer procedures, however, require you to send it to a designated office called a “lockbox.”
 USCIS made this change in hopes of speeding up the handling of applications.
 Your interview, however, will be handled by your local USCIS district office.

-After you have prepared all your paperwork -- including Form I-485, I-765, I-131, G-325, and other forms and documents as required depending on what category you are applying in -- make a complete copy of every form, document, photo, and check or money order in your packet, for your records.
+After you have prepared all your paperwork--including Forms I-130 (if you haven't already gotten one approved by USCIS), I-485 (the main application for a green card), I-765 (for a work permit), I-131 (for an Advance Parole travel document), G-325 (biographical information), I-693 (medical exam results; though you might want to wait to submit this), and other forms and documents as required depending on what category you are applying in--make a complete copy of every form, document, photo, and check or money order in your packet, for your records.
 (Government agencies have a tendency to lose things, and you may be called upon to prove that you actually submitted something.)

 Then send the packet to the address listed on the I-485 page of the USCIS website.
 Notice that the address is slightly different if you use a courier service (like FedEx) rather than the U.S. Postal Service.
 Whatever service you use, make sure to ask for a return receipt or certified mail, so that you will have proof that it got there.